immunogenomics/amp_phase1_ra/README.md

     pure_functioins.R

-## Visualization of results for manuscript figures
+## Data visualization for manuscript figures:

 #### Single cells from RNA-seq in low dimensional space from CCA-based framework (CCA and tSNE):